-If you’re a content creator who works with audio, be it editing a podcast, recording demos in your bedroom, or producing YouTube videos, you need a revealing set of speakers with very flat frequency response to make sure your sound will translate well anywhere you listeners will hear it.
+If you’re a content creator who works with audio, be it editing a podcast, recording demos in your bedroom, or producing YouTube videos, you need a revealing set of speakers with very flat frequency response to make sure your sound will translate well anywhere your listeners will hear it.
 While we’d have previously said JBL’s LSR305s are the ticket, we’ll be darned if the company didn’t come out with something even better to get your studio gears churning.

-That new 6-inch woofer (the middle size in the new line) combines with a 1-inch silk dome tweeter to provide a remarkable full-spectrum response on each side, and with improved waveguide technology, you’ll get an even wider stereo image that allows you to toy with things like panning with extreme detail.
-Volume isn’t a problem either, with a combined 82 watts of built-in amplification (41 watts for highs, 41 watts for lows) providing enough power to fill the vast majority of spaces, and certainly enough for near field listening — what these speakers were designed for.
+That new 6-inch woofer (the middle size in the new line) combines with a 1-inch silk dome tweeter to provide a remarkable full-spectrum response on each side, and with improved waveguide technology, you’ll get an even wider stereo image that allows you to pan your mixes with impressive detail.
+Volume isn’t a problem either, with plenty of amplification on board providing enough power to fill the vast majority of spaces, and certainly enough for near-field listening — what these speakers were designed for.

-If you’re a creative type who wants to get the most out of your projects, JBL’s LSR305 are a tough option to beat.
-They are among the best value propositions in speaker land.
+If you’re a creative type who wants to get the most out of your projects, JBL’s 306P MkII speakers are tough to beat, ranking among the best value propositions in speaker land.

 Read our full JBL 306P MkII review